OCR GCSE Chemistry Notes | C2

 Last updated on

-- Pure substance: a single element or compound, not mixed with any substance.
+- Pure: a single element or compound, not mixed with any substance.

 - Pure substances melt and boil at specific temperatures so compare data.